llpeterson/congestion/queuing.md

 queue can starve out all the other queues; that is, as long as there is at least one high-priority packet in the high-priority queue, lower-priority queues do not get served.
-For this to be viable, there need to be hard limits on how much high-priority traffic is inserted in the queue.
+For this to be viable, there needs to be hard limits on how much high-priority traffic is inserted in the queue.
 It should be immediately clear that we can't allow users to set their own packets to high priority in an uncontrolled way; we must either prevent them from doing this altogether or provide some form of